stganser/polyite/README.md

 ### isl Scala Bindings

-1. Make sure you have libgmp and libclang (both including headers) installed on your system, as well as libtool
+1. Make sure you have libgmp and libclang (version 3.8) (both including headers) installed on your system, as well as libtool

 2. Get and build isl
 ```bash